valiant logo

 Trunk Capacity 24.9 cu. ft.
 31.6 cu. ft.

-The 1963 Dodge Dart was moved to the Valiant’s chassis, but with unique, clean, and rather understated styling and a longer wheelbase (111 inches instead of 106 inches), to get closer in size to the old “small” Dodge Dart; the Lancer was probably too small for the Dodge image, which at the time was similar to where Buick, Mercury, and Chrysler are today.
-Thus, Valiant would ride on a stretched wheelbase when sold as a Dodge, which helped to justify their premium pricing; buyers got an extra 4.5 inches of length, some extra features, nicer trim, and unique Dodge styling.
+The 1963 Dodge Dart was moved to the Valiant’s chassis, but with unique, clean, and rather understated styling and a longer wheelbase (111 inches instead of 106 inches), to get closer in size to the old “small” Dodge Dart; the Dodge Lancer was too small for the Dodge image.
+Thus, Plymouth Valiant cars would ride on a stretched wheelbase when sold as Dodge ars, which helped to justify their premium pricing; buyers got an extra 4.5 inches of length, some extra features, nicer trim, and unique Dodge styling.
 Sales immediately shot up, compared to the Lancer.
 [1963-1966 Dodge Dart details at allpar]

 Wheelbase 121 117 111